pallets/flask/docs/tutorial/views.rst

 -------------

 This view lets the user add new entries if he's logged in.
-This only responds to `POST` requests, the actual form is shown on the `show_entries` page.
-If everything worked out well we will :func:`~flask.flash` an information message to the next request and redirect back to the `show_entries` page::
+This only responds to `POST` requests.
+The actual form is shown on the `show_entries` page.
+If everything worked out well, we will :func:`~flask.flash` an information message to the next request and redirect back to the `show_entries` page::